gosh-sh/docs/docs/integrations/contracts.md

 <a id="gettokenroots" href="">**getTokenRoots**</a>() returns (address[] memory roots)

-The function returns an array of addresses where each address represents a supported ERC20 token in GOSH Ethereum L2.
+***The function returns an array of addresses where each address represents a supported ERC20 token in GOSH Ethereum L2.***
+{ .ml-params }

 RETURNS: